Helvellyn: Wild camping

+Due to the north-south orientation of the summit plateau, the gradual western slope, and the prevailing south-westerly winds in the region, the summit of Helvellyn is often subject to extremely strong and consistent wind.
+This leads to frequent rescues by local Mountain Rescue teams of wild campers who have been unprepared for the resultant cold, often wet, conditions, or due to tents being physically damaged by the wind.

 Ecology

 Mountain birds around Helvellyn include the raven (Corvus corax), which has now become common.
 Peregrine falcons (Falco peregrinus), buzzards (Buteo buteo) and ring ouzels (Turdus torquatus) have all bred in the immediate area.
 Skylarks (Alauda arvensis) and wheatears (Oenanthe oenanthe) are frequently encountered.
 At one time eagles (probably Aquila chrysaetos) soared over the mountain and bred on the steep cliffs above Red Tarn, but even in Wordsworth's day they had gone, having been persecuted to extinction.

-The three coves to the east of Helvellyn are all important sites for remnant populations of arctic-alpine plants.
+The three coves to the east of Helvellyn are important sites for remnant populations of arctic-alpine plants.
 Species such as downy willow (Salix lapponum), mountain avens (Dryas octopetala), alpine mouse-ear (Cerastium alpinum), alpine meadowgrass (Poa alpina) and others have been able to survive in these coves since the last glaciation through a combination of rocks rich in basic minerals, a harsh micro-climate and inaccessibility to grazing sheep on cliff ledges.
 However, these populations are small and are not reproducing well.
 Natural England has introduced a recovery plan for them.

 Red Tarn, a classic corrie tarn, is a high-elevation tarn with low nutrient levels and poor in the number of species it supports.
 Characteristic vegetation zones include a water-starwort (Callitriche) in shallower areas and the alga Nitella flexilis in deeper water and around the inlet.
 Other species include a pondweed (Potamogeton) which grows in 2–3 m of water and the rush Juncus bulbosus.
-Brown trout and schelly, a species of whitefish, are found in the tarn.

 Grassland on the Helvellyn range has been heavily overgrazed for many years, yet it supports a diversity of acid grassland species including sheep's fescue (Festuca ovina) on the summit ridge, matgrass (Nardus stricta) on the middle slopes, and fescue-bent swards on the lower slopes.
-The Nardus grasslands are the haunt of the scarce mountain ringlet butterfly (Erebia epiphron), the only alpine species of butterfly found in Britain.
+The Nardus grasslands are the haunt of the scarce mountain ringlet butterfly (Erebia epiphron).
 Acidic flushes (areas of water seepage) with their carpets of sphagnum mosses are common.
 Less common are basic flushes, which support a greater diversity of species.

 The summit and the eastern side of the mountain are part of the Helvellyn & Fairfield Site of Special Scientific Interest (SSSI).
 This covers an area of 2418.8 ha and was designated in 1975 because of the area's geological and biological features.
-Natural England, which is responsible for choosing SSSIs, tries to ensure that the management and use of the area is sustainable.